memothelemo-archive/bun-dist/README.md

 - I have non-AVX2 machine but I don't know if it can be compiled on that machine because I compiled it on a cloud server.
 *Let me know if you managed to compile this thing! :)*

+## Issues
+- Managing packages will give an `Instruction Error`.
+(I'm going to figure out why is that so)

 ## What is the purpose of this repository?
 This repository is for distributing compiled binaries of Bun designed for older CPUs that do not have AVX2 capability.